-If you happen to know your last WordPress admin password and you’d like to change it, you could update the password at ease from the WordPress dashboard.
+If you happen to know your last WordPress admin password and would like to change it, you can update the password at ease from the WordPress dashboard.

 Step 1: Log into your WordPress dashboard

-Step 2: On the left hand menu, press on Users.
+Step 2: On the left-hand menu, click on ‘Users’.

-Step 3: Put your mouse over the admin user and press Edit.
+Step 3: Hover your mouse over the admin user and click ‘Edit’.

 Step 5: You will then see that your admin profile has been updated.

 If you cannot remember your WordPress admin password, you can reset it via email from the WordPress dashboard login page using the next steps:

 - Navigate to your WordPress login page (example.com/wp-admin).

 - Click ‘Lost your password?’ at the bottom.

 - Fill in the username or email of your WordPress admin user before clicking on ‘Get New Password’.